shopgate/ext-terms-and-conditions/README.md

 Frontend Extension which displays Terms and Conditions on the Cart Page.

 ## Configuration
-Add the Terms and conditons extension to your Shopgate Connect deployment config.
+Add the Terms and conditions extension to your Shopgate Connect deployment config.

 ```
 (...)